Japan's daily coronavirus cases hit record as state of emergency looms

 But measures are likely to be far less sweeping than they were during last year’s six-week state of emergency, during which schools and non-essential businesses shut down.

-Reporting by Kaori Kaneko, Rocky Swift and Tetsushi Kajimoto; Editing by Chang-Ran Kim, Gerry Doyle and Giles Elgood
+Reporting by Kaori Kaneko, Rocky Swift and Tetsushi Kajimoto; Editing by Chang-Ran Kim, Gerry Doyle, Giles Elgood and Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.